MopsTMC/C4Music/C4Music/C4Music.md

 - Added compatibility for [Music Identifier](https://modrinth.com/mod/music-identifier) and [Music Control](https://modrinth.com/mod/music-control)
 - Music discs are no longer provided in the main resource pack.
 This functionality has been moved to the [C4Discs](https://modrinth.com/resourcepack/c4music/version/c4discs) addon.
 I recommend downloading it too for the full experience

-### There is no need to use the C4TrailsNTales compatibility addon anymore
+**There is no need to use the C4TrailsNTales compatibility addon anymore.
+If you are on 1.20.3+ download v3.1 of the pack.**
-As for every new release, please report any findings and issues

 -----------------------------------------------------------------------------